geigea84/u-develop-it/README.md

 POST for creating,
 and DELETE for deleting.
 None of those make sense for updating, but there is a fourth request type we can use: the PUT request.

+5.3

+foreign key constraints - need to be turned on to work
+example:
+PRAGMA foreign_keys = ON;

+5.5

+GROUP BY can consolidate several rows of data, grouping by a shared value